merenlab/anvio/anvio/docs/programs/anvi-setup-ncbi-cogs.md

 If you have tried re-running `anvi-setup-ncbi-cogs` multiple times but are always getting checksum errors and are about to lose your mind, here is a set of commands that you can follow to manually download the data for the **2020 release of COGs** without having to go through the setup program every time.

 First, you will need to move to the directory where anvi'o expects to find the COG files.
 This location will depend on where conda and anvi'o are installed on your computer, but if you have the anvi'o environment loaded in your terminal, you can easily get there by running the following:

 ```
 cd $CONDA_PREFIX/lib/python3.10/site-packages/anvio/data/misc/COG/COG20/RAW_DATA_FROM_NCBI/
 ```

+{:.warning}
+This example is for the 2020 release of COGs, but you can figure out which directory to go based on the COG version on your computer by running `anvi-setup-ncbi-cogs --dry-run` as described above.

 The files that anvi'o needs to see in that folder are the following:
 ```